How Do I Delete Groups On Fb

 Deleting a Facebook group involves a few crucial steps.
 Since Facebook doesn't offer a direct "delete" button for groups with members, the administrator must first remove each member individually and then remove themselves.
 Here's a breakdown of the process:

-1. Access the Group: Navigate to the Facebook group you wish to delete.
+1. Access the Group: figure out to the Facebook group you wish to delete.
 You must be an administrator of the group to perform this action.

 2. Remove Members (One by One): Go to the "Members" section of the group.
 For each member, click the three dots next to their name and select "Remove from group."
 You may also have the option to "Ban from group" if you want to prevent them from rejoining.